TomasKopunec/comp0101-ief/Code/if-optimisation-models/src/lib/carbon-aware-advisor/README.md

-# CarbonAdvisor Model
+# CarbonAwareAdvisor Model

 ## Overview
-The CarbonAdvisor model is designed to provide carbon emission data based on specified locations and timeframes.
+The CarbonAwareAdvisor model is designed to provide carbon emission data based on specified locations and timeframes.
 It interacts with the Carbon Aware SDK to fetch the most carbon-efficient options for given parameters.

 ## Key Features
 - **Location Filtering**: Users can specify a list of locations to consider for carbon emission data.